About Me and This Site

 Some time before Team Rocket's Jail Break disintegrated, I had started working on what would become this website.
 However, it began quite differently than the state it is today.

-It wasn't far into the life of Mew Caverns when I completely revamped it with a more Mewtwo-centric focus, and Copy Cat emerged, around the summer of 2001.
+It wasn't far into the life of Mew Caverns when I completely revamped it with a more Mewtwo centric focus, and Copy Cat emerged.
 As you can see, Mew is still very prominent in the site, not only because of how much I like her, but also from Copy Cat's beginnings as Mew Caverns.

 I don't have a single remnant of Mew Caverns anymore, so I cannot show you that, but the original layout of Copy Cat, circa 2001, consisted of a giant HTML table.
-I was very fond of using tables for everything back then, heh.
-A lot of the sitely elements came from the now defunct MewHeart, such as the tiled black Pokéball background, the Master Ball icons, and the original Mew emoticons (although later on I drew my own versions).
+I was very fond of tables back then, heh.
+A lot of elements came from the now defunct MewHeart, such as the tiled black Pokeball background, the Masterball icons (a modified version of which I still use), and the original Mew emoticons (although later on I drew my own versions).
 The example screenshot is reconstructed using the WayBack Machine, so some things are a little off, such as that broken image (and I can't even remember remotely what it was), but the basic gist of the original site should come across.

 I revamped the layout again the summer of 2007 because, while simple was nice, I wanted something a little bit more interesting to look at.
 I also really wanted to have the navigation present on every page, rather than forcing people to hit the back button all the time.
 This layout featured a purple navigation bar stuck to the left side of the screen, which was implemented in a hacky way due to limitations imposed by Fateback (I'll spare you the gruesome details).

 Fateback's service got worse and worse until finally, in 2011, it was completely impossible to reach or update Copy Cat.
 After a long, fruitless email exchange with customer service, my friend Rosy graciously forced me to share her webspace so that Copy Cat could continue to be online.
-Now that I am no longer on Fateback, and no longer have their ads or arbitrary restrictions, it was time to revamp the layout!
+Now that I am no longer on Fateback, and no longer have their ads or arbitrary restrictions, I think it is time to revamp the layout again.
+We'll see what I come up with.

 Credits & Disclaimer

-Mewtwo, Mew, and Pokémon in general belong to The Pokémon Company.
+Mewtwo, Mew, and other Pokemon characters belong to Satoshi Tajiri, Nintendo, Creatures, Game Freak, 4Kids Entertainment, Warner Brothers, Miramax, Wizards of the Coast, and probably a lot of other companies and people.
 Copy Cat is a fansite and means no copyright infringement.
-I do not own Pokémon.
+I do not own Pokemon.
 But they do live in my closet.

 All writing, artwork, ideas, etc, that are not mine belong to their respective creators and owners.
 I have tried to give credit where credit is due.
 If I missed something, please contact me and I will either properly credit or remove the offending item.

-I personally believe that no one can "own" screenshots except for the original animators and artists and corporate owners of Pokémon who actually made them in the first place.
+I personally believe that no one can "own" screenshots except for the original animators and artists and corporate owners of Pokemon who actually made the movies.
 It's not like you deserve a medal for pressing the Print Screen button while watching a movie.
 Therefore, I will not waste time trying to keep track of sites I swiped screenshots from.
 Also, although a link is nice, screenshots can be swiped from this site without any obligation to me.

 However, I do own my own writing, artwork, ideas, etc. that I specifically created.
 For these, there is no stealing without permission.
 Also, there is to be no stealing of writing, artwork, ideas, etc. that were specifically created by random other people without their permission.
 We clear?